 One of the more unusual products that PressOn produce is the fabric box banner (also known as the ‘show stopper’ banner or the ‘tension fabric frame’).
 These 3 dimensional banners are constructed from tension fabric systems, and have featured in the campaigns of several leading brands this year.

-PressOn have had the pleasure of working alongside retail shopping centre firm Intu, to produce several of these banners in 2019.
-A stunning example is the suspended ‘present’ advertisement that jewelry brand Swarovski adopted for their Christmas campaign, pictured above.
+PressOn have had the pleasure of working with client Limited Space, to produce several of these banners in 2019.
+A stunning example is the suspended ‘present’ advertisement that jewellery brand Swarovski adopted for their Christmas campaign, pictured above.